 Many common products including toothpastes, cosmetics, shampoos, soaps and sunscreens contain tiny plastic spheres.
 The ball-bearing effect of these so-called microbeads gives products their smooth feel and spreadability.
 Introduced in the 1990s, they are too small for sewage plants to filter out, so they go straight to rivers, lakes and oceans.
 Here, pesticides, drugs and industrial compounds like PCBs tend to glom onto their surfaces.
 Zooplankton, fish and shellfish eat them.
-They are building up in the environment, adding to the burden of plastic bits that result from the breakdown of larger objects like plastic bottles, bags and other items that potentially threaten ecosystems and human health.
+They appear to be building up in the environment, adding to the burden of plastic bits that result from the breakdown of larger objects like plastic bottles, bags and other items that potentially threaten ecosystems and human health.

 One recent summer day, Goes, Yan and two Columbia students boarded a 36-foot vessel operated by Riverkeeper, a nonprofit that works to conserve the Hudson River and nearby waters.
 Captain John Lipscomb picked them up near Lamont-Doherty, along the river’s east bank just north of Manhattan.
 Working their way downriver, they stopped several times to sample water and sediments.
 By afternoon, they were in New York harbor just off the Statute of Liberty.
 Wakes from big ferries and cargo ships rocked the little vessel from multiple directions.
 They dipped a fine-mesh plankton net into the waves and filtered the water in it into a quart jar for later analysis.
 They dropped a little steam-shovel-type scoop to grab a sample of the mucky bottom.
 Goes was also testing a new flowmeter that sucks surface water through tubing into an analyzer that sorts out floating particles by shape, displaying them in real time on a screen.
 Amid the irregular bits of junk, many with the telltale spherical shape of microbeads flashed by on the screen.